540co/ads-bpa/README.md

 ![<GitHub_Screen_Grab>](./server/docs/other/GitHub_Screen_Grab.jpg)

-TravisCI also integrated monitoring of our current code climate and unit test code coverage (as displayed in GitHub).
+TravisCI also integrated monitoring of our code climate and unit test code coverage (as displayed in GitHub).
 TravisCI also controlled the continuous deployment (on merge) from the `develop` branch to our development environment and from the `master` branch to our production environment.

 Other monitoring tools such as New Relic (application-level and server-level monitoring), cAdvisor (Docker container monitoring), Slack (monitoring messages were pushed to our team’s chat channel) and Runscope (automated testing of our APIs) were also configured.